 S. stop mutation grammar.

 Stop mutation results from a preceding (ancient) voiced or voiceless stop t and d, generally from a preceding preposition.
 This stop is typically lost before consonants with various mutational effects.
-This is a somewhat speculative mutation, since Tolkien described it but we have no actual examples of this mutation in an attested sentences, except for in one rejected note where Tolkien considered making na-chaered stop mutation rather than soft mutation (PE17/147, where he described it as being from nat- or nad-).
-This mutation was mentioned but not explained in the Quendi and Eldar essay written around 1960:
+This is a somewhat speculative mutation, since Tolkien described it but we have no actual examples of this mutation in any attested sentences, except for in one rejected note where Tolkien considered making na-chaered stop mutation rather than soft mutation (PE17/147, where he described it as being from nat- or nad-).
+This mutation was mentioned but not explained in the Quendi and Eldar essay written in 1959-1960:

 As the mutations following the preposition o show, it must prehistorically have ended in -t or -d.
 Possibly, therefore, it comes from *aud, with d of the same origin as that seen in Q oär (see above).
 Some have thought that it received the addition -t (at a period when *au had already become ǭ > o) by association with *et “out, out of”.
 The latter retains its consonant in the form ed before vowels, but loses it before consonants, though es, ef, eth are often found before s, f, th. o, however, is normally o in all positions, though od appears occasionally before vowels, especially before o-.
 The influence of *et > ed is therefore probably only a late one, and does not account for the mutations (WJ/366-367).